 - Observation: In some cases, especially for children, we may want to check progress of spine growth every six months to determine if further treatment is necessary.

 - Bracing: In other cases where patients are still growing, a brace may be worn to prevent further curving.

-- Physical Therapy: In adults and adolescents who are finished growing, physical therapy can be used to strengthen core and back muscles, which will help alleviate pain associated with lordosis.
+- Physical therapy: In adults and fully matured adolescents, physical therapy can be used to strengthen core and back muscles, which helps to alleviate pain associated with lordosis.

 - Surgery: For patients whose spine is curved more than 75 degrees or those in severe pain, a surgery called spinal fusion can stabilize and correct the shape of the spine.